MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 1. Add the Xamarin.Forms NuGet package to the native project.
 1. Add the [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page, and any dependencies, to the native project.
 1. Call the `Forms.Init` method.
-1. Construct an instance of the [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page and convert it to the appropriate native type using one of the following extension methods: `CreateViewController` for iOS, `CreateFragment` or `CreateSupportFragment` for Android, or `CreateFrameworkElement` for UWP.
+1. Construct an instance of the [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page and convert it to the appropriate native type using one of the following extension methods: `CreateViewController` for iOS, `CreateSupportFragment` for Android, or `CreateFrameworkElement` for UWP.
 1. Navigate to the native type representation of the [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page using the native navigation API.

 Xamarin.Forms must be initialized by calling the `Forms.Init` method before a native project can construct a [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page.
 Choosing when to do this primarily depends on when it's most convenient in your application flow – it could be performed at application startup, or just before the `ContentPage`-derived page is constructed.
 In this article, and the accompanying sample applications, the `Forms.Init` method is called at application startup.